Skip to main content

 Evaluate how much a funder gave to New Grantees vs. Repeat Grantees over the years, so you can prioritize which funders should be at the top of your focus list.

-Total Giving: See what % of Grantees are first time applicants over the years
+Total Giving: See what % of grantees were first-time recipients over the years

-See the breakdown of total awards that were given to New vs. Repeat Grantees over time.
+Analyze the breakdown of total grants by year and the % awarded to New vs. Repeat Grantees over time.
 In the example above, the Ford Foundation gave 19% of awards to New Grantees over the last 3 years.

 Hover over each bar to see that 24.24% of awards were given to New Grantees vs 75.76% of awards given to Repeat Grantees in 2023.
 If we were to find another foundation where the % given to New Grantees was even higher, we may consider prioritizing that opportunity first.

-Use the Grant Amounts to estimate how much you should ask for as a new applicant.
+Use the Grant Range chart to estimate how much you should ask for as a new applicant.
 As seen above, both New Grantees and Repeat Grantees were awarded a median of $110,000 by the Ford Foundation in 2023.

 The breakdown of funding between New vs. Repeat Grantees can also help you assess the ROI of building a relationship with this funder.
 The Ford Foundation’s median giving amount of $110,000 to Repeat Grantees in 2023 can be used as an indicator of the potential funding from a long term relationship with this funder.